AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-59229-customer-group-segmentation-fix.md

 ---
-title: 'ACSD-59229: Customer group data misallocation fixed due to outdated X-magento-vary header'
+title: 'ACSD-59229: Customer group data misallocation due to an outdated X-Magento-Vary value'
-description: Apply the ACSD-59229 patch to fix the Adobe Commerce issue where customer group-related information is saved in the wrong segment due to the old value of the X-Magento-Vary in the request.
+description: Apply the ACSD-59229 patch to fix the Adobe Commerce issue where customer group-related information is saved in the wrong segment because of an outdated X-Magento-Vary value in the request.
 feature: Customers, Personalization, Marketing Tools
 role: Admin, Developer
 ---
-# ACSD-59229: Customer group data misallocation fixed due to outdated X-magento-vary header
+# ACSD-59229: Customer group data misallocation due to an outdated X-Magento-Vary value

-The ACSD-59229 patch fixes the issue where customer group-related information is saved in the wrong segment due to the old value of the X-Magento-Vary in the request.
+The ACSD-59229 patch fixes the issue where customer group-related information is saved in the wrong segment because of an outdated X-Magento-Vary value in the request.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.50 is installed.
 The patch ID is ACSD-59229.
 Please note that the issue is fixed in 2.4.7.

 ## Affected products and versions